VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

 ### Configure Maximujm file size

-The process choice depends on maximum file size.
+The process choice depends on the maximum file size.
 The default value of this parameter = 4GB (or 4294967296 Bytes)

 ### Configure ZTC

-Creation documents require the link to `informatieobjecttype`.
+Creation of `EnkelvoudigInformatieObject` requires the link to `informatieobjecttype`.
-Therefore before creating documents we need to create `informatieobjecttype`
+Therefore before creating `EnkelvoudigInformatieObject`'s we need to create `informatieobjecttype`

 Open in your browser `http://<ztc-ip>:8002/admin/` and log in with your username and password.
-The API address is from ['installatie en configuratie'](./installatie-en-configuratie) tutorial.
+The API address is from the ['installatie en configuratie'](./installatie-en-configuratie) tutorial.

 #### Create Catalogus